nazo6/ts-query-installer.nvim/README.md

 Plugin to install external treesitter query that is not included in nvim-treesitter.

-Be aware that external "scanner" can be installed by nvim-treesitter itself.
+Be aware that external "parser" can be installed by nvim-treesitter itself.
 This plugin is for external "query".

 # Installation